-Can I purchase content in a Server store and bring it back to my Minecraft worlds?
+Can I purchase content in a server store and bring it back to my Minecraft worlds?

 No, the content you purchase within a Server store can be used only within that server.
 However, if you've purchased or downloaded any skins or Character Creator items from the regular Minecraft Marketplace, you can use them on a Server.

-What platforms are Servers available?
+On which platforms are servers available?

 Servers are available on all platforms (Windows, console, and mobile).

-What version of Minecraft do I need to play Servers?
+What version of Minecraft do I need to play servers?